 Product agencies are also increasingly fulfilling the need for fast-to-market, high-performance new digital products, working collaboratively with brands and businesses to come up with completely new ideas and solutions that balance business needs with behavioural insight.

 Brands and businesses have got pretty good at making smart clips, ads and videos to put out there into social channels, get views and attract users.
-With short, specific content clips you can look different – more relevant - to different people and get some immediate success.
+With short, specific content clips you can look different ‚ more relevant - to different people and get some immediate success.
 But to turn that quick win into anything that looks like longer term success, you really have to start adapting your own platform to reflect the expectation you created from that snippet, and that's much harder to do.

-Successful brands will have to start doing more than asking people to configure their platform experiences themselves – they likely don't have time and can't be bothered - and do more to personalise it, not just through demographics or through contextual relevance, but also by a whole set of other data – device, time of day, source of visit etc, to make things work and win.
+Successful brands will have to start doing more than asking people to configure their platform experiences themselves ‚ they likely don't have time and can't be bothered - and do more to personalise it, not just through demographics or through contextual relevance, but also by a whole set of other data ‚ device, time of day, source of visit etc, to make things work and win.

+We can illustrate this with sport.
+A five-minute video clip rounding up the NFL highlights from the weekend grabs someone's attention.
+All good.
+But as a sport broadcaster what you ask that person to do, or show them next, can be hugely complex if you want their subsequent experience to live up to expectations.
 Why did that original content work for the user?
-Was it the topic, the presenters, the location, the device, the day, the time, the format, the duration, the marketing message… any combination of these is potentially why it resonated at the time.
+Was it the topic, the presenters, the location, the device, the day, the time, the format, the duration, the marketing message‚ any combination of these is potentially why it resonated at the time.
 So making the wrong assumptions about that to inform what they see next means you can get the follow-up platform experience totally wrong - and look totally irrelevant.